Kong/docs.konghq.com/app/_hub/kong-inc/injection-protection/overview/_index.md

 Logs are automatically collected when you enable the Injection Protection plugin.
 You can view the logs with the following options:

 * [{{site.base_gateway}} error log](/gateway/latest/production/logging/)
 * Log serializer.
-You can view these log with the following plugins:
+You can view these logs with the following plugins:
     * [File Log](/hub/kong-inc/file-log/)
     * [HTTP Log](/hub/kong-inc/http-log/)
     * [Kafka Log](/hub/kong-inc/kafka-log/)